Joseph Crawford

 Performance and Daily Use

-The replacement unit has been working well.
+The replacement unit has been working well otherwise.
 The kids have used it for several hours daily, and the game modes remain engaging.
-The AI shot tracking is accurate, the display is clear, and the streaming apps work as expected.
+The AI shot tracking is accurate, the display is clear, and the streaming apps work as expected—except for the really terrible speakers.

 The Verdict